YBatyushkova/FOR_labs/README.md

 # FOR_labs

-Labs and exercises for the course FOR 2022
+Politecnico di Milano, Foundations of Operational Research, 2022: labs and exercises